 extras: Emelin (hurt), Murray, Drewisky

 I’ve highlighted a few players in red.
 These are our midgets in the forward positions.
 The problem I see is that we just have too many midgets on the top 2 lines – a line can have one midget a line and can survive depending on the other two players.
 Our top two lines both have 2 out of 3 players being midgets.
 These are the lines that get the most ice time and the players who’ll be spending time against the best (and sometimes biggest) players on the other teams.
 Our top 2 lines are way too small, it’s at times almost embarrassing to see them on the ice at the same time.
-Again, I like them all individually – but I hate the mix.
+Again, I like them all individually – but I don’t like the mix.
 Something should have been done to address this in the summer.
 The 3rd line is ok, Gallagher is small but plays tough and he’s playing with some bigger guys who can get the pucks out of the corners.

 I had wished to never, ever see Markov playing with Diaz again.
 I’ve never seen a defensive pairing get as beat up physically as I saw these two getting beat up last year when Emelin got hurt.
 Markov needs someone physical to play with to be effective – ideally he should be with Tinordi.
 Maybe you’ll see both Tinordi and Murray playing first night against the big, bad Leafs?
 I hope so.
 We have a small defense that gets banged up and bullied way too much.